mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 ## SET

-Specifies the value of a query variable.
+Specifies the value of a variabled available to the scope of the executing query batch.

 ~~~sql
 SET variable = value
 ~~~

-### SET clause

-Specifies the value of a variabled available to the scope of the executing query batch.
 The variable name must start with an at sign (`@`) and the value must be a literal value.
 The variable can be used within `SELECT` clauses within the same query batch.
 A `SET` statement without a `SELECT` statement is invalid.

 ## SHOW COLUMNS